Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Scattering matrix formalism for AM-based JJ with RSOI

 \section{Scattering matrix formalism for AM-based JJ with RSOI}

-The presence of RSOI in our AM-based JJ allows spin-mixing in the system, which is incorporated in the wavefunction with the additional spin-flip terms as presented in Sec.~\ref{SC_AM_SC:JJ}.
-In this Appendix, we present the wavefunction for each region and the boundary conditions required for the RSOI-induced AM-JJ.
-Apart from spin conserving normal and Andreev reflection, a spin-up incident particle can undergo a spin-flip ordinary reflection and Andreev reflection due to the Rashba SOC.
-Hence, we can write the modified wavefunction for the model heterojunction of Fig.~\ref{fig:AMSC_AM_AMSC}(a) as, \begin{widetext}
+The presence of RSOI in our AM-based JJ allows spin mixing in the system, which is incorporated in the wave function with the additional spin-flip terms as presented in Sec.~\ref{SC_AM_SC:JJ}.
+In this appendix, we present the wave function for each region and the boundary conditions required for the RSOI-induced AM-JJ.
+Apart from spin-conserving normal and Andreev reflection, a spin-up incident particle can undergo a spin-flip ordinary reflection and Andreev reflection due to the Rashba SOC.
+Hence, we can write the modified wave function for the model heterojunction of Fig.~\ref{fig:AMSC_AM_AMSC}(a) as \begin{widetext}